 #1.
 I am trying to think of something we don’t like.
 Give us another month of using it hard and we will see if we can bend something.

 I will be marking the 2 inch hole spacing with a white marker to number the holes so I can move the j hooks and spotter arms quicker and easier.

 The squat rack can be bolted to the concrete floor but we did not do that as it is plenty stable as it is.

 UPDATE November 2017: We have had the squat rack for over a year and no problems at all.
 We even had to move it briefly but now it is back in the same spot.
 Going out to do a workout in the shop now.

 UPDATE September 2018: The rack is doing great and still getting weekly use.
 Zero problems.

 UPDATE September 2022: We have moved the rack out into the carport.
 I use it every week for lifting.
 My son also likes to use it and helped me take it down and move it to the carport.
 It is easy to move as it comes apart in 15 minutes.
 You can move the individual beams by yourself.
 It helps to have another person to help you rebuild it.

-Question: How do you compare Repfitness vs Rogue squat racks?
+Question: How do you compare Repfitness vs other squat racks?

 Answer: I have a couple of squat racks in our CrossFit gym and have tested several.
 You will get what you pay for in most cases.
-RepFitness gives you more value for the dollar.
+RepFitness gives you a lot of value for the dollar.
 When you are doing a heavy lift you are not thinking about having a name stamped on your rig – you just want dependable gear that doesn’t gouge your wallet.
 A similar Rogue Fitness squat rack cost $450 for comparison.
 You can see the photo of my small garage gym and we love it.